-Delhi Assembly elections: Voting begins in 13,766 polling stations
+Delhi Assembly elections: 8.10% voter turnout recorded till 9 am

 Around 3,000 polling booths have also been identified as sensitive, where special security arrangements, including drone surveillance, have been arranged.

-The national capital is winessing a three-way contest between the Aam Aadmi Party, the Congress and the Bharatiya Janata Party.
+The national capital is witnessing a three-way contest between the Aam Aadmi Party, the Congress and the Bharatiya Janata Party.

-Among the prominent candidates in the fray is Aam Aam Party chief Arvind Kejriwal, who will be contesting against the BJP’s Parvesh Verma and Congress leader Sandeep Dikshit from the New Delhi Assembly constituency.
+Among the prominent candidates in the fray are Aam Aam Party chief Arvind Kejriwal, who will be contesting against the BJP’s Parvesh Verma and Congress leader Sandeep Dikshit from the New Delhi Assembly constituency.

 Chief Minister Atishi is contesting against BJP candidate Ramesh Bidhuri and the Congress’ Alka Lamba in Kalkaji.